lihaoyi/macropy/readme.md

 ```

 Any time either of these syntactic forms is seen, if a matching macro exists, the abstract syntax tree captured by these forms (the `...` in the code above) is given to the respective macro to handle.
 The macro can then return a new tree, which is substituted into the original code in-place.

+MacroPy intercepts the module-loading workflow, via the functionality provided by [PEP 302: New Import Hooks](http://www.python.org/dev/peps/pep-0302/).
+The workflow is roughly:

+- Intercept an import
+- Parse the contents of the file into an AST
+- walk the AST and expand any macros that it finds
+- unparse the AST back into a string and resume loading it as a module

 Below are a few example uses of macros that are implemented (together with test cases!) in the [macropy/macros](macropy/macros) folder.